Information for current parents

 - Great value for money: we have a range of meal deals on offer every day to help save money.
 Whether they want a hot meal or something to just grab and go, there will be an offer available.

-- The menu: if you want to look at the current menu cycle or have a question you would like to ask, please click here.
+- The menu: if you want to look at the current menu cycle, please click here.
+If you have any questions about the menu available to students, please click here.

 Parent Pay enables parents and carers to see our online payment system to make dinner money top-ups or trip payments quickly and easily.
 View your child’s balance online or receive SMS texts alerts from our parent communication system.